-- Mission: Ohio Reach improves post-secondary outcomes for foster care youth and alumni through Leadership, Empowerment, Advocacy, Research and Networking (L.E.A.R.N.)
+- Mission: Ohio Reach improves post-secondary outcomes for foster care youth and alumni through Leadership, Empowerment, Advisory, Research and Networking (L.E.A.R.N.)

 - Vision: For Ohio foster care youth to successfully transition from foster care to higher education, and complete post-secondary degrees and certificates

 - Timeline of the Ohio Reach initiative, from a foster care youth and alumni perspective.

 Statewide resources to support post-secondary success for foster care alumni include:

 - ACT waivers can be requested high school guidance counselors

 - SAT waivers can be requested by calling the SAT Educator Helpline at 888-SAT-HELP

 - Certificate Program Funds

 - Filling out the FAFSA as an independent student

 - ETV Funds

 Cynthia Snodgrass serves as Associate Director of the Career Center, and has agreed to serve as Reach Campus Liaison to support former foster youth on campus.
 She can be reached at (419) 372-2356, firstname.lastname@example.org